maxb2/typer-config/docs/known_issues.md

 ```
 --->

-Alternatively, you can use the non-annotated way to define typer arguments/options:
+Alternatively, you can use the non-annotated way to define typer arguments/options which will work for all python versions:

 ```{.python title="non-annotated.py"}
 from __future__ import annotations